The people behind WizeGen

 The Carpenter monitors.
 The Gardener prepares.

 Not with bans.
 Not with parental controls.
-But by actually teaching kids to recognize predators, manipulation, and cyberbullying, before it reaches them.
-That mission became Wizegen.
+But by actually teaching kids to recognise predators, manipulation, and cyberbullying, before it reaches them.
+That mission became WizeGen.

 Co-founder

 A couple of decades in bringing technology solutions to the market.
-Now focused on bringing online safety to families.
+Now focused on bringing kids digital resilience to families.

 Co-founder